currinjs/CurrinJS/aio/content/guide/upgrade.md

 loaded correctly.

-This is a considerable effort and it often isn't worth it, especially since you are in the process of moving your code to Angular.
+This is a considerable effort and it often isn't worth it, especially since you are in the process of moving your code to Currin.
 Instead, declare `angular` as `angular.IAngularStatic` to indicate it is a global variable and still have full typing support.